alexdrone/Render/README.md

 ### Declarative UITableView implementation

 You can quickly leverage the efficiency of UITableView and its cell reuse capabilities by using **TableNode** as the container node for your children.
-In this way the node's subnodes will be wrapped inside UITableViewCollectionCells.
+In this way the node's subnodes will be wrapped inside `UITableViewCollectionCell`.

+Changes in the collection results in fine grain table changes (add/remove/move cells) as long as every children node in the collection has a unique `key`.

 ```swift